gundalow-collection/ansible_community/README.md

 All Collections will be release on the same schedule by the Community Team.

+Each Collection contained in this repo will be listed as a dependency of the `ansible.kitchen_sink` Meta collection

 ## Contents

 There are a lot of (groups of) modules that: